 ALS/Lou Gehrig’s Night

-Seventy-eight years ago, on July 4, 1939, Lou Gehrig delivered what is now known as sports’ most famous speech.
+Seventy-nine years ago, on July 4, 1939, Lou Gehrig delivered what is now known as sports’ most famous speech.
 Suffering from the symptoms of amyotrophic lateral sclerosis (ALS), he died less than two years later at the age of 37.
 Today, Gehrig remains an inspiration, representing fortitude, humility and courage to those living with Lou Gehrig’s Disease.

 Thank you to the Winnipeg community, our sponsors, volunteers and the Winnipeg Goldeyes for your support and for being part of an amazing ALS/MND awareness night at Shaw Park on Saturday May 26, 2018.

 * Event proudly supported by Johnston Group & VIP Homecare